MohamedHaroon98/DevOps-Guide/Interview/Dev-ops-Interview.md

 kubectl get nodes: to list all the nodes kubectl drain <node name>: drain a particular node

--Q6) What is the role of Load Balance in Kubernetes?
+- Q6) What is the role of Load Balance in Kubernetes?
-  -A: Load balancing is a way to distribute the incoming traffic into multiple backend servers, which is useful to ensure the application available to the users.
+  - A: Load balancing is a way to distribute the incoming traffic into multiple backend servers, which is useful to ensure the application available to the users.
   In Kubernetes, as shown in the above figure all the incoming traffic lands to a single IP address on the load balancer which is a way to expose your service to outside the internet which routes the incoming traffic to a particular pod (via service) using an algorithm known as round-robin.
 Even if any pod goes down load balances are notified so that the traffic is not routed to that particular unavailable node.
 Thus load balancers in Kubernetes are responsible for distributing a set of tasks (incoming traffic) to the pods

--Q7) How to monitor the Kubernetes cluster?
+- Q7) How to monitor the Kubernetes cluster?
-  -A: Prometheus is used for Kubernetes monitoring.
+  - A: Prometheus is used for Kubernetes monitoring.
 The Prometheus ecosystem consists of multiple components.

-Mainly Prometheus server which scrapes and stores time-series data.
+    - Mainly Prometheus server which scrapes and stores time-series data.
-Client libraries for instrumenting application code.
+    - Client libraries for instrumenting application code.
-Push gateway for supporting short-lived jobs.
+    - Push gateway for supporting short-lived jobs.
-Special-purpose exporters for services like StatsD, HAProxy, Graphite, etc.
+    - Special-purpose exporters for services like StatsD, HAProxy, Graphite, etc.
-An alert manager to handle alerts on various support tools
+    - An alert manager to handle alerts on various support tools

--Q8) Can you explain the differences between Docker Swarm and Kubernetes?
+- Q8) Can you explain the differences between Docker Swarm and Kubernetes?
-  -A: Below are the main difference between Kubernetes and Docker:
+  - A: Below are the main difference between Kubernetes and Docker:

-The installation procedure of the K8s is very complicated but if it is once installed then the cluster is robust.
+    - The installation procedure of the K8s is very complicated but if it is once installed then the cluster is robust.
 On the other hand, the Docker swarm installation process is very simple but the cluster is not at all robust.
-Kubernetes can process the auto-scaling but the Docker swarm cannot process the auto-scaling of the pods based on incoming load.
+    - Kubernetes can process the auto-scaling but the Docker swarm cannot process the auto-scaling of the pods based on incoming load.
-Kubernetes is a full-fledged Framework.
+    - Kubernetes is a full-fledged Framework.
 Since it maintains the cluster states more consistently so autoscaling is not as fast as Docker Swarm.

--Q9) How can containers within a pod communicate with each other?
+- Q9) How can containers within a pod communicate with each other?
-  -A: Containers within a pod share networking space and can reach other on localhost.
+  - A: Containers within a pod share networking space and can reach other on localhost.
 For instance, if you have two containers within a pod, a MySQL container running on port 3306, and a PHP container running on port 80, the PHP container could access the MySQL one through localhost:3306.

--Q10) Explain what is a Master Node and what component does it consist of?
+- Q10) Explain what is a Master Node and what component does it consist of?
-  -A: The master node is the most vital component responsible for Kubernetes architecture
-      It is the central controlling unit of Kubernetes and manages workload and communications across the clusters The master node has various components, each having its process.
+  - A: The master node is the most vital component responsible for Kubernetes architecture It is the central controlling unit of Kubernetes and manages workload and communications across the clusters The master node has various components, each having its process.
 They are:
-      -ETCD
+      - ETCD
-      -Controller Manager
+      - Controller Manager
-      -Scheduler
+      - Scheduler
-      -API Server
+      - API Server

 ETCD (Cluster store):
    -This component stores the configuration details and essential values